TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 On First Start:

 If asked to do so, do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
-If you make a mistake and press the same corner twice it is likely that you will need a reset with the nuke.uf2 file (also provided here in the Extras section), because the LCD will not read the correct corner keys being touched.
+If you make a mistake and press the same corner twice it is likely that you will need a reset with the nuke.uf2 file (provided here in the Extras section), because the LCD will not read the correct corner keys being touched.

-If the LCD had been used before in a rotate 180 configuration, then loading newer version firmware will have the effect that the wrong key will respond when pressing on the LCD screen.
-Unfortunately this will require resetting the LCD with flash_nuke.uf2, enter new non-180 calibration, execute a *ro* for rotate 180, reboot/reset the LCD, and again enter the new rotate 180 calibration data.
-Alternatively, if compiling the firmware is available then uncomment the line in the IntCfg() function once that force a new rewrite of the file Config1, upload the firmawre, and then upload the provided standard firmware afterwards.

 The default LCD settings are full brightness and when off full blank.
 Change these by pressing the second Pad on the right [k] or the grey Pad, and then press then press [*Cm] until *bb* shows in status line at the LCD bottom.
 Then